simple-machines/anaml-terraform-registry/modules/gcp-global-shared-lb/README.md

 <!-- BEGIN_TF_DOCS -->
 # gcp-global-shared-lb

-It's likely you do not want to deploy this!
+> :warning: It's likely you do not want to deploy this!

 ## What is it?